 Forensic Science 4 cr.
-(3 + 2)

-This introductory course in forensic science is for criminal justice students and others interested in learning how to apply basic scientific principles of biology, chemistry, and physics to the investigation of crime.
+(3 + 2) This introductory course in forensic science is for criminal justice students and others interested in learning how to apply basic interested in learning how to apply basic scientific principles of biology, chemistry, and physics to the investigation of crime.
 In the laboratory, students will explore many types of evidence that require chemical and physical analysis using a microscrope, gas chromatography, and drug and toxicological analysis.
 Fundamental topics include evidence identification, collection, and analysis; experimental measurements; physical and chemical poperties of materials; rates of chemical reactions; and electrochemistry.
 Code 3 course fee.